 It will seem very absurd, and you will cry out, “Why?” a hundred times before the cloud passes over.
 Most of our grief and pain does not come as a clear punishment for sins.
 Most of it comes out of nowhere and baffles our sense of justice.

 That’s why the book of Job is so relevant.
 Job’s suffering seems to come out of nowhere and have no connection to his character.
 His story is recorded for us so that we will have some help in living through these calamities — and not just keeping a stiff upper lip, but bowing reverently and trustingly before the sovereign goodness of God.

 Today we will look at the section of Job that extends through Job 2:10.
 Let’s walk through it first to get an overview, and then stand back and draw out some truths for our lives.

 Job’s Character and Blessing

-Verses 2–3 describe the way God had blessed him (cf. 1:10) in his righteousness.
-He had seven sons and three daughters and huge numbers of sheep and camels and oxen and servants.
+Verses 2–3 describe the way God had blessed him (see Job 1:10) in his righteousness.
+He had seven sons and three daughters and huge numbers of sheep, camels, oxen, and servants.
 He was the greatest of all the people of the east.

 A Glimpse into Heaven to Understand Events on Earth

 All Job’s prosperity is gone in one afternoon.
 What in the world is going on here?
 To see what is going on we have to look outside the world.
 This world alone never answers the great questions of life.
 The answer is found in heaven.
 So the writer gives us a glimpse into heaven to understand better what is happening on earth.